-Unfortunately, that is the problem, glaucoma can go undetected for a long time without any warning signs or symptoms until a significant amount of irreversible damage has occurred because it occurs in the periphery.
-To mark World Glaucoma Week, let’s look at the causes, signs and treatment of glaucoma.
+Unfortunately, glaucoma can go undetected for a long time without any warning signs or symptoms until a significant amount of irreversible damage has occurred because it occurs in the periphery.

-The most common form of glaucoma is called Open Angle Glaucoma (OAG) where the liquid inside the eye, called the aqueous humor, fails to drain properly leading high intraocular pressure (IOP) which then damages the optic nerve at the back of the eye.
+The most common form of glaucoma is called Open Angle Glaucoma (OAG).
+This is where the liquid inside the eye, fails to drain properly leading high intraocular pressure (IOP).
+This can then damage the optic nerve at the back of the eye.

 Angle Closure Glaucoma (ACG) is where the drainage channels are constricted due to a narrowing of the pathway by the iris.
 The blockage of the outflow can either be chronic or occur suddenly.
 The sudden type is referred to as acute angle closure.
 Acute angle closure causes a severe rise in the IOP which can result in pain, blurred vision, haloes around bright lights and headaches.